iyreshot/Modlist/README.md

 This mod is simply used to keep the MCM clean and organized.

-### ❗ IT IS HIGHLY RECOMMENDED TO ALLOW THE MCM RECORDER FULLY COMPLETE BEFORE CONTINUING ❗

-#### *If this fails for any reason or gets stuck you can edit the .ini for MCM Recorder in MO2 and disable the auto run feature*

-You can still go through the menu and change things to suit your preference afterward but this will give you a solid base to start from.

-#### Some important things to leave disabled for stability reasons

-Leave shadows OFF in Strange Runes

 ### ❗ IT IS RECOMMENDED AT THIS TIME TO OPEN THE IN GAME MENU TO 'CONTROLS' AND CHANGE ANY KEY BINDINGS TO SUIT YOUR PERSONAL PREFERENCES ❗